-Sandplay therapy is often used with those who have suffered some form of trauma, neglect, or abuse.
-Although sandplay is especially well suited for working with young children, who often cannot express their inner feelings in words, it is also a technique that is helpful for some teens and adults who are having trouble expressing themselves and who may have suffered some form of severe emotional wounds.
+Sandplay therapy is a hands-on therapy, often used with those who have suffered some form of trauma, neglect, or abuse.
+Although sandplay is especially well suited for working with young children, who often cannot express their feelings in words, it is also a technique that is helpful for some teens and adults who are having trouble expressing themselves and who may have suffered some form of severe emotional wounds.
 This method may also be used for anger, mood and anxiety, relationship problems such as divorce, or learning disabilities.

 What to Expect